 Where to get a service dog for seizures

-If you have epilepsy, you might be able to get a service dog.
+If you have epilepsy, you might be able to get a seizure service dog.
 If you are interested, the first thing to do is to speak to your treatment team to find out if they think it would be suitable for you.
-They will then be able to introduce you to service dog training centers near where you live.
+They will then be able to introduce you to service dog training centres near where you live.